 Discover our favourite nutritious snacks to fit into a healthy, balanced diet.
-They're the perfect addition to our Summer 2018 Healthy Diet Plan, which is packed with recipes to help you enjoy your healthiest summer yet.
+They're the perfect addition to our January 2019 Healthy Diet Plan, which is packed with recipes to help you kick-start your healthiest year yet.
 Sign up to receive a seven-day menu of brand-new, triple-tested, cost-conscious recipes that deliver an optimum balance of nutrients each day, plus a handy shopping list so you can buy everything you need in one supermarket trip.

 What are the benefits of the Healthy Diet Plan?